DolbyLaboratories/universal_transcoder/README.md

 ** mandatory inputs

+*** mandatory only if output format is layout independent, like Ambisonics

-The following sections will explain in more detail each input.
+This dictionary is passed as input to the function `optimize()` from `universal_transcoder.calculations.optimization`.
+The following sections will explain in more detail each entry of the dictionary.

 ### The clouds - `cloud_optimization` and `cloud_plots`
 Variables containing set of points sampling the sphere.